blitzrk/resume/index.md

 * Favorite languages: Elixir, Elm, Python, ES6, Go, Java
 * Favorite libraries: React, Ecto, Gin (Go), Webpack
 * But it really depends on the problem.
 Idiomatic/elegant code is like good music.
-It's subjectively beautiful regardless of your feelings for the genre.
+When it is good, it is good and the genre is not meaningful.
 * That being said, Vim > Emacs

 ## References